7.6 Mechanisms of early detection and signposting of young people facing health risks

 Since 2001, Italy has participated in the HBSC multicentric study (Cf. paragraphs 7.1-7.4).
 The HBSC surveys promoted a continuity in the monitoring of health-related behaviours of school-age children.

-The protection of human health is developed, in which central and local institutions and civil society are involved, in order to develop integrated policies that act effectively on the main determinants of health.
+The protection of human health is developed, with the involvement of central and local institutions and civil society, in order to develop integrated policies that act effectively on the main determinants of health.

 Among the main actors involved in the promotion of health and in the prevention of risky behaviours are: